sleeplessinc/node-msgd/README.md

 # node-msgd

-Implements a simple server for sending and receiving custom messages over HTTP
+Implements a simple server for sending and receiving custom messages over HTTP.

----

-## Example Use Case
+# Example Use Case

 An example use case would be a web page using AJAX calls to send msgs to a server using a custom protocol.